oceanumeric/oceanumeric.github.io/docs/_blog/guide-to-patent.md

 In the above sections, we have extracted all granted patents for Airbus Defence (DE) company (see Table 12).
 With those patent numbers, we could extract their citations from OECD Citations database.
+Some key figures for our
+dataset:

+- Airbus EPO application: 716
+- Airbus EPO granted patents: 538